tappollo/booster/docs/run-the-app.md

 After which, run `yarn studio` to open up Android Studio. and use all the default options to setup project.

-Then it's best to [Configure signing for android](internal-distribution.md#android-signing)
+To have Phone Auth working, go [Configure signing for android](internal-distribution.md#android-signing)

-Then start up the app in Android Studio.
+Start up the app in Android Studio.